M1S0-0/Smart_Contract_Audits/README.md

 - 📬 [Contact](#-contact)

 ---
 ## 🧠 About Me

-I specialize in **smart contract security** across lending/borrowing, staking, bridges, tokenomics, and protocol-level mechanics.
+I am a security researcher specializing in **Solidity smart contract audits** with a focus on DeFi, lending/borrowing, staking, bridges, and protocol-level security.
-My workflow pairs an attacker’s mindset with disciplined audit practices to surface **impactful, fixable issues** before they’re exploited.
+My workflow blends an **attacker’s mindset** with disciplined audit practices to deliver **impactful, fixable findings** before they are exploited.

+I am currently open for **freelance collaborations** and **contract-based engagements**.
+📩 For inquiries, please reach out via the contact links below.

 ---